jameshfisher/jameshfisher.com/_posts/2021-01-19-how-to-replace-gif-with-html-video-in-2021.md

 * `autoplay`: start playing the video ASAP, just like an animated GIF plays as it loads.
 * `loop`: restart the video when reaching the end.
 Optional in GIF but usually on.
 * `muted`: important even if your video has no audio!
 Browsers will often refuse to `autoplay` unless the video is `muted`.
+* `playsinline`: disable playing the video in "fullscreen".
 * `disableRemotePlayback`: disable Google Cast or AirPlay buttons.
 * `x-webkit-airplay="deny"`: same as `disableRemotePlayback`, but respected by Safari.
 * `disablePictureInPicture`: disable any Picture-in-Picture prompts.